SALIS & Internet Archive Digitization ("Digs") Project:

 SALIS is partnering with The Internet Archive to create a digital collection of books focused on alcohol, tobacco, and other drugs.
 The Internet Archive is a non-profit digital library of millions of free books, movies, software, music, and more.

-The SALIS Collection already holds more than 600 books -- titles like Jellinek's "The Disease Concept of Alcoholism" and "The Biography of Mrs. Mary Mann: The First Lady of Alcoholics Anonymous."
+The SALIS Collection already holds over 2000 books and more every month, including titles like Jellinek's "The Disease Concept of Alcoholism" and "The Biography of Mrs. Mary Mann: The First Lady of Alcoholics Anonymous."
 Hundreds more are in the pipeline, awaiting digitization by the Internet Archive.

 To help us make the alcohol and drug classics and important newer books available to all, please consider donating to the SALIS Digitization Project.
-Donations
+Just $30 covers the cost of scanning one book!

 will help make hundreds of books available online at no cost to the reader, benefiting researchers and students, treatment providers,